Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: GKP Oscillators-to-Oscillators Codes

 To make progress towards describing generic features of GKP O2O codes, we focus on the simplifying case of independent and identically distributed (iid) AGN, with noise channel $\mathcal{N}_{\sigma}^{\otimes K}$, where $K=N+M$; here, $N$ is the number of data modes while $M$ is the number of ancillary modes.
 In Ref.~\cite{wu2022optimal}, it was proven that an arbitrary GKP-O2O code can be reduced to a generalized GKP-TMS code.
 A formal statement of the result is given just below in the form of a theorem; see also Figure~\ref{fig:code_redux}.

 \begin{theorem}[GKP-O2O codes reduce to $\mathsf{TMS}^\otimes(\mathcal{L})$] For an iid AGN channel, the most general GKP-O2O code is formally equivalent to a product of $N$ GKP-TMS codes with an $M$-mode ancillary lattice state $\ket{\mathcal{L}}$.
-We refer to this general construction as $\mathsf{TMS}^\otimes(\mathcal{L})$. \end{theorem} This result is a consequence of the encoding/decoding structure of the code and follows from the phase-space Schmidt decomposition (see Theorem~\ref{thm:modewise}).
+We refer to this general construction as $\mathsf{TMS}^\otimes(\mathcal{L})$. \end{theorem} This result is a consequence of the encoding/decoding structure of the code and follows from the modewise entanglement theorem (see Theorem~\ref{thm:modewise}).
 We sketch the proof here; see Ref.~\cite{wu2022optimal} for rigorous details and also Figure~\ref{fig:code_redux} for visual aid.
-Due to the phase-space Schmidt decomposition, the multimode correlations between a sub-system $A$ of $N$ modes and sub-system $B$ of $M\geq N$ modes can be decomposed into $N$ pairwise TMS correlations up to local operations on $A$ and $B$.
+Due to the modewise entanglement theorem, the multimode correlations between a sub-system $A$ of $N$ modes and sub-system $B$ of $M\geq N$ modes can be decomposed into $N$ pairwise TMS correlations up to local operations on $A$ and $B$.
 [This also assumes that the joint covariance matrix is of the form $\bm V_{AB}\propto\bm S\bm S^{\top}$.]
 We can apply this result to our current setting.
 Consider the sequence of operations $\bm S_{\rm enc}\rightarrow\mathcal{N}_{\sigma}^{\otimes K}\rightarrow\bm S_{\rm enc}^{-1}$ that transforms the iid AGN channel to a correlated AGN channel with covariance matrix $\bm Y_{\rm enc}=\sigma^2\bm S^{-1}_{\rm enc}\bm S^{-\top}_{\rm enc}$.
-By the phase-space Schmidt decomposition, we can decompose the product $\bm S^{-1}_{\rm enc}\bm S^{-\top}_{\rm enc}$ into $N$ TMS operations between data and ancilla (with an identity on the remaining $M-N$ ancilla modes) up to local operations that can ultimately be absorbed into state preparation and the estimation strategy.
+By the modewise entanglement theorem, we can decompose the product $\bm S^{-1}_{\rm enc}\bm S^{-\top}_{\rm enc}$ into $N$ TMS operations between data and ancilla (with an identity on the remaining $M-N$ ancilla modes) up to local operations that can ultimately be absorbed into state preparation and the estimation strategy.